ChillAndImprove/ThreagilePlus/README.md

 # Project Status

-I would like to kindly inform you that the current state of this project is somewhat challenging.
+The current state of this project is somewhat challenging.
 At this point in time, the codebase contains a considerable number of bugs that need attention.

 I find myself unable to dedicate the required time to address these bugs promptly.

 I am looking forward to dedicating more time to this project in the near future.
-Until then, contributions or even issue reports from you will be highly appreciated to help improve the project.

 ## Getting Started